Miami Condo Market 2025: Why Pre-Construction & Branded Residences Still Shine

 Are Miami pre-construction condos still a good investment?

-Which areas in Miami have the strongest pre-construction activity?
+Which areas have the strongest pre-construction activity?

 Why are branded residences performing better?